kgorman/mongodb-hurtmachine/README.md

 ```

 - Change the [loadservers] and [mongodbservers] lines in hosts.txt to match your enviroment.
 - Copy your public key over to each of the servers root account.
+Some cloud platforms like Rackspace and AWS handle this for you.
+If you are doing it manually here is a [Primer](http://docs.ansible.com/intro_getting_started.html#remote-connection-information)

 ```bash
 ansible-playbook -i hosts.txt site.yml